21-04-21

 One pre-fusing operating cycle is to maintain the switch contacts in the closed condition for 5 s, then to maintain the switch contacts in the open condition for 5 s.

-●test switch opening at the first subsequent zero voltage crossover, thus remaining in the
+●test switch opening at the first subsequent zero voltage crossover, thus remaining in theclosed position for one half cycle of the supply voltage;

 ●frequency at reference value;